 Combat sports of Asian and Western origins are popular in Southeast Asia today.
-With the end of the colonial-era ban on martial arts, indigenous forms such as Pentjak Silat and Bersilat combined with other Asian forms to make up Muay Thai, Pencak Silat and Kali, the main components of today's Mixed Martial Art fighting.
+With the end of the colonial-era ban on martial arts, indigenous forms such as Pentjak Silat and Bersilat combined with other Asian forms to make up Muay Thai, Pencak event.

-The Southeast Asian Games are an important regional sporting event.
 These biennial games bring together over 4,000 athletes for 11 days of competition in the Olympic sports and promote regional cooperation and understanding.